dragondive/plantuml_demo/README.md

 ### Styles

 CSS-like styles can be applied to the diagrams.
 The stylesheet can be either included inline in the diagram description between `<style>` and `</style>` tags, or included from a separate file.

-**Demo**

 ```plantuml
 @startuml